-Brain tumors are cancerous in some cases, but not all.
-Malignant (highgrade) brain tumors contain cancer cells, but benign (lowgrade) brain tumors do not.
-In very rare cases, some benign brain tumors later develop into cancer.
+Brain tumors are not always cancerous.
+While malignant (high grade) brain tumors contain some or all cancerous cells, benign (low grade) brain tumors often do not.
+In rare cases, a benign tumor can contain cancerous cells and develop into cancer.

-Two of the most common forms of brain cancer are metastatic brain tumors (cancers that have spread to brain tissue from elsewhere in the body) and glioblastoma multiforme, or GBM (the most aggressive form of gliomasprimary brain tumors arising from glial cells in the brain).
+The most common forms of cancerous brain tumors are metastatic tumors, which spread from cancer somewhere else in the body, and glioblastoma multiforme, or GMB, an aggressive form of primary brain tumor arising from glial cells in the brain.